IBM/charts/repo/ibm-helm/ibm-licensing.md

 ## Prerequisites

-Prerequisites depend on the integration of the License Service with an IBM Cloud Pak or IBM Containerized Software.
+The cluster-scoped resources (CRDs, ClusterRoles, ClusterRoleBindings) must be installed first via the companion `ibm-licensing-cluster-scoped` chart.
 For more information, see the applicable IBM Cloud Pak documentation or [ibm-licensing-operator for stand-alone IBM Containerized Software](https://ibm.biz/BdyGwh).

 ---

 ## Chart contents

-This chart installs **only cluster-scoped resources** that must be applied once per cluster:
+This chart installs **namespace-scoped resources** for the IBM Licensing Operator:

-- **CRDs** – `IBMLicensing` and optional CRDs for custom-resources feature
-- **ClusterRoles / ClusterRoleBindings** – operator control-plane role, operand roles (unrestricted and restricted/nss variants), default-reader role, and optional OperandRequests role

-Namespace-scoped resources (Deployment, ServiceAccounts, Roles/RoleBindings, IBMLicensing CR) are managed by the companion `ibm-licensing` chart.
+- **Deployment** – the operator pod
+- **ServiceAccounts** – `ibm-licensing-operator`, `ibm-license-service`, `ibm-license-service-restricted`, `ibm-licensing-default-reader`
+- **Roles / RoleBindings** – namespace-scoped RBAC for the operator and operand service accounts
+- **Roles / RoleBindings in watched namespaces** – per-namespace watch RBAC when `nssEnabled` is true
+- **IBMLicensing CR** – the operand configuration custom resource

 ## How to use